happyfoxinc/helpstack-android/README.md

 With HelpStack, you can:

-- Let users report issues within your app
+- Let users report issues within your app, along with device & app information
-- Let users attach screenshots to their support requests
-- Receive Device and App Information automatically, along with the reported issue
-- Let users view your responses to their issues
 - Provide self-support by showing FAQ articles
 - Customise your HelpStack screen to blend with your app theme